 Similarly, with your suppliers, are there unexplained delays in their deliveries?
 Or has there been a change in quality, packaging or support?

-Many business owners or manager breathe a sigh of relief when they have a standard contract or terms and conditions of doing business and do not realise that these contracts can soon become out of date or inappropriate for the particular economic times.
+Many business owners or managers breathe a sigh of relief when they have a standard contract or terms and conditions of doing business, but do not realise that these contracts can soon become outdated or inappropriate for the particular economic times.

 Equally, many times contracts, purchase orders and other supply chain documentation are stored without checking what actions will be needed if a customer fails to pay or a supplier fails to deliver.

-Our related content on contract lifecycle management explains why an active approach to contract management can bring multiple benefits and save time and money.
+Our related content on contract lifecycle management explains why an active approach to contract management can bring multiple benefits, saving time and money.

-In a recession, this contract lifecycle management means that you can benefit from a specific action plan and particularly in relation to those customers and/or supplier whom you have identified as particularly significant to the financial health of your own business.
+In a recession, this contract lifecycle management means that you can benefit from a specific action plan, particularly with those customers and/or suppliers whom you have identified as particularly significant to the financial health of your own business.
 This action plan may include:

 Ensuring all contract documentation is complete.

 In order to enforce any contract, that contract needs to be effectively signed.
-In addition, if that contract contemplates additional documentation, for example giving you the right to some form of security or payment guarantee, then this additional documentation needs to be signed and in place.
+In addition, if the contract contemplates additional documentation, for example, granting you the right to some form of security or payment guarantee, then this additional documentation must be signed and in place.

 Knowing your contractual rights and remedies.